tamimat/portfolio/_posts/2017-07-01-diva-project.md

 ![AppStore]({{ site.baseurl }}/img/diva-appstore.png)

 After eight months, we launched DIVA on the Apple AppStore in an Alpha stage.
 To give users a real benefit in trying out DIVA, we connected it with the eBay API and later with the Amazon API.
-Then users could search for a product see it, and then open it in the web browser.
+Then users could search for a product, see it, and then open it in the web browser.
 The integration was a challenge in itself.
 Often we had to figure out how we had to structure the API calls to get the data we wanted.
 In some cases, we were not able to obtain the data in the way we needed it.
 Nevertheless, we wanted to get our product out in the wild and have people test it and play around with it.
 The initial idea was to make a purchase possible via voice.
 That wasn't possible since the eBay API integration for that was too time-consuming.

 ## Custom Apps